jupyterhub/jupyterhub/docs/source/reference/config-user-env.md

 [Jupyter](https://jupyter-notebook.readthedocs.io/en/stable/config_overview.html)
 and [IPython](https://ipython.readthedocs.io/en/stable/development/config.html)
 have their own configuration systems.

-As an administrator, it is a good idea to avoid creating files in users' home directories.
+As a JupyterHub administrator, you will typically want to install and configure environments for all JupyterHub users.
+For example, you wish for each student in a class to have the same user environment configuration.

-Jupyter and IPython support "system-wide" locations for configuration, which is the logical place to put global configuration that you want to affect all users.
+Jupyter and IPython support **"system-wide"** locations for configuration, which is the logical place to put global configuration that you want to affect all users.
+It's generally more efficient to configure user environments "system-wide", and it's a good idea to avoid creating files in users' home directories.

-The typical locations for these config files are system-wide in `/etc/{jupyter|ipython}` or env-wide in `{sys.prefix}/etc/{jupyter|ipython}`.
+The typical locations for these config files are:
+- **system-wide** in `/etc/{jupyter|ipython}`
+- **env-wide** (environment wide) in `{sys.prefix}/etc/{jupyter|ipython}`.

+### Example: Enable an extension system-wide

 For example, to enable the `cython` IPython extension for all of your users, create the file `/etc/ipython/ipython_config.py`: